 More detailed data on the surgeries following screening would shed further light on possible interpretations of the diverging cumulative risk curves highlighted by the study authors.
-While rates of ovarian cancer have been found to be lower among women opting for removal at the time of hysterectomy for benign pathology or elective reasons,49 reductions in the risk of rare ovarian cancers have to be weighed against possible negative effects of oophorectomy for other conditions, and risks associated with surgery.^{114, 119, 120}
+While rates of ovarian cancer have been found to be lower among women opting for removal at the time of hysterectomy for benign pathology or elective reasons,53 reductions in the risk of rare ovarian cancers have to be weighed against possible negative effects of oophorectomy for other conditions, and risks associated with surgery.^{119, 124, 125}

-Evidence of health risks associated with removal of the ovaries, although limited among postmenopausal women, includes negative consequences for cardiovascular health, sexual function, and some mental health outcomes.114 Given growing recognition that many ovarian cancers originate in the fallopian tubes, prophylactic salpingectomy with ovarian conservation at the time of surgery for other indications is viewed as a potentially promising preventive strategy for women undergoing pelvic surgery for other reasons.
-Overall, in the United States, rates of opportunistic salpingectomy are increasing, although opportunistic BSO is far more common.121 Nevertheless, ACOG does not fully endorse routine salpingectomy at the time of benign indication hysterectomy or sterilization until rigorous observational or trial evidence on this intervention is available.47 Given that preservation of the ovaries is a more conservative practice, this practice may disseminate more readily.
-Data from a large community-based health system in Northern California reported an increase from 15 percent to 72 percent between 2011 and 2014 in the practice of salpingectomy at the time of elective hysterectomy for benign indications following the distribution of resources related to the potential benefits of the practice.122
+Evidence of health risks associated with removal of the ovaries, although limited among postmenopausal women, includes negative consequences for cardiovascular health, sexual function, and some mental health outcomes.119 Given growing recognition that many ovarian cancers originate in the fallopian tubes, prophylactic salpingectomy with ovarian conservation at the time of surgery for other indications is viewed as a potentially promising preventive strategy for women undergoing pelvic surgery for other reasons.
+Overall, in the United States, rates of opportunistic salpingectomy are increasing, although opportunistic BSO is far more common.126 Nevertheless, ACOG does not endorse routine salpingectomy at the time of benign indication hysterectomy or sterilization until rigorous observational or trial evidence on this intervention is available.51 Data from a large community-based health system in Northern California reported an increase from 15 percent to 72 percent between 2011 and 2014 in the practice of salpingectomy at the time of elective hysterectomy for benign indications following the distribution of resources related to the potential benefits of the practice.127

-Differences in the oophorectomy rates were also estimated in the PLCO, based on a supplemental survey following the screening period (66% of participants responded).^{86, 96} More women in the intervention arm reported an oophorectomy (7.7% versus 5.8%, RR 1.33 [95% CI, 1.24 to 1.43]).
+Differences in the oophorectomy rates were also estimated in the PLCO, based on a supplemental survey following the screening period (66% of participants responded).^{91, 101} More women in the intervention arm reported an oophorectomy (7.7% versus 5.8%, RR 1.33 [95% CI, 1.24 to 1.43]).
 The PLCO did not find a long-term benefit of screening; the cumulative mortality effect estimate was in the direction of harms rather than benefits of screening.
-In the longer-term followup data from the trial, however, the intervention effect estimate moved closer to null.107
+In the longer-term followup data from the trial, however, the intervention effect estimate moved closer to null.112